mixpanel/docs/pages/docs/session-replay/session-replay-ios.md

 ### Can I prevent Session Replay from recording sensitive content?

+At Mixpanel, we take privacy seriously and aim to provide tools that empower developers to maintain the highest level of user privacy when implementing Session Replay.
+Our iOS SDK includes robust privacy tools to help you manage what data is captured and how it is handled.
+However, ensuring compliance and safeguarding user data requires careful configuration and testing on your part.
+Please consult with your legal team before implementing, and test thoroughly before productionalizing.

 If your app is UIKit-based, all `UITextField` and `UILabel` components are masked by default, and there is no way to unmask them.
 You can also mask any view manually by calling:

 ```swift